pcheng17/aoc-python/2024/README.md

 - return `0` if `a == b`

 Edit: I came back and implemented bubble sort to not use any built-in tools.

+### Day 6

+We're getting into the territory of typical AoC problems now.
+This one was pretty straight forward.
+My mistake for part b was assuming that the loop that we enter must use the newly placed obstacle.
+It turns out that's not the case, i.e., after hitting the newly placed obstacle once, there was at least one case where we entered a loop without ever revisiting the newly placed obstacle.
+I got around this by just storing the state at every position along the path that I've traveled so far.
+If we see a previous state, then we're in a loop.
+That should've been my first approach...